How many times have you stuck to categorize your blog post?

 - Project management

 I don’t know about your blog topic.
 Whatever your blog topic, no matter, divide your blog topic into four-five broad sections.
-See the image below.
-It will look like this.

 I prefer to keep all my blogging things organized.
 So, I do it on a Google spreadsheet.
 If you want to do so, you can follow my process.
 You can also do it in MS Excel.
 But I prefer Google spreadsheets because it synchronizes with all my devices and it has the autosave functionality.